imgix/vue/README.md

 #### Basic Use Case

-To render a simple image that will display an image based on the browser's dpr and the width of the rendered element using the power of srcsets, vue-imgix can be used as follows:
+To render a simple image that will display an image based on the browser's DPR and the width of the rendered element using the power of srcsets, vue-imgix can be used as follows:

 ```html
 <ix-img src="examples/pione.jpg" sizes="100vw" />